AutoCAD DXF

-AutoCAD DXF (Drawing Interchange Format, or Drawing Exchange Format) is a CAD data file format developed by Autodesk for enabling data interoperability between AutoCAD and other programs.
+AutoCAD DXF (Drawing Interchange Format, or Drawing Exchange Format) is a computer-aided design (CAD) data file format developed by Autodesk to enable CAD data exchange and interoperability between AutoCAD on different computing platforms.

+History

 DXF was introduced in December 1982 as part of AutoCAD 1.0, and was intended to provide an exact representation of the data in the AutoCAD native file format, DWG (Drawing).
-For many years, Autodesk did not publish specifications, making correct imports of DXF files difficult.
-Autodesk now publishes the DXF specifications online.
+For many years, Autodesk did not publish specifications, making correct creation of DXF files difficult.
+Autodesk now publishes the incomplete DXF specifications online.

+Compatibility

-Versions of AutoCAD from Release 10 (October 1988) and up support both ASCII and binary forms of DXF.
+Versions of AutoCAD from Release 10 (October 1988) and up support both American Standard Code for Information Interchange (ASCII) and binary forms of DXF.
 Earlier versions support only ASCII.

 As AutoCAD has become more powerful, supporting more complex object types, DXF has become less useful.
 Certain object types, including ACIS solids and regions, are not documented.
 Other object types, including AutoCAD 2006's dynamic blocks, and all of the objects specific to the vertical market versions of AutoCAD, are partially documented, but not well enough to allow other developers to support them.
 For these reasons many CAD applications use the DWG format which can be licensed from Autodesk or non-natively from the Open Design Alliance.

-DXF coordinates are always without dimensions so that the reader or user needs to know the drawing unit or has to extract it from the textual comments in the sheets.
+DXF files do not directly specify the units of measurement used for its coordinates and dimensions.
+DXF files have a HEADER section where a $INSUNITS variable may specify the intended unit (e.g., 1 for inches, 4 for millimeters).
+However, not all DXF files contain this information, and some software ignores it.

+Most CAD systems and many vector graphics packages support the import and export of DXF files, notably Adobe products, Inkscape, and Blender.
+Some CAD systems use DXF as their native format, notably QCAD and LibreCAD.